-© 2021 Grant Thornton UK LLP
+© 2022 Grant Thornton UK LLP

 'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
-GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and each member firms are not adjust on another and are not liable for one another's acts or omissions.